chuaweijie/jitta2csv/README.md

 # Introduction
-This project is created as a workaround for myself to be able to get the data that I'm following from Jitta easily.
-I do not have the patience nor interest to write this into a full fledged program.
+This project is created as a workaround for myself to be able to get the data that I'm following from [Jitta](https://www.jitta.com) easily.
+I do not have the patience nor the interest to write this into a full fledged program.
 If you are interseted, feel free to fork this and make it better.

 # Installation